kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 This resonates with Einstein's statement, "I am enough of an artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
-Imagination encircles the world." [@einstein-yr].
+Imagination encircles the world." [@einstein-quote].

 ### Conjectures on the virtual laboratory